Alumni

 - Satya Nadella (’90 MS Computer Science), Microsoft CEO

-- Carrie Bristoll-Groll (’94 BS Civil Engineering), principal civil engineer and CEO of Stormwater Solutions Engineering
+- Carrie Bristoll-Groll (’94 BS Civil Engineering), Former owner of Stormwater Solutions Engineering, LLC, now Executive VP, Engineering Services, Aqualis.

 - John Kissinger (’79 BS Civil Engineering), GRAEF President and CEO